How Right-of-Way Enforcement Supports the Community

 Sidewalk Encroachment Permit (Central Business District Only)

 The basic annual permit fee is $105.
-The fees are calculated and payable at the time the applicant signs for the encroachment permit.
+The fees are calculated and payable at the time the applicant is issued the encroachment permit.
 The permit is valid only for the current year and expires December 31.

-Restrictions for a sidewalk encroachment can be found at here
+Restrictions for a sidewalk encroachment can be found in Anchorage Municipal Code, click here

 Complaints of Illegal Uses of the Rights-of-Way